February 10, 2011

 Top stepping (getting as high as you can on the piece you’re on) is one of the harder and scarier aiding techniques - and in the case of bleak aid - also one of the most hazardous!
 It also plays a part in climbing fast, as getting high on a piece comfortably allows you to place less gear, as well as gear that may be poor.

 As in rock climbing, just an extra inch of height can make a big difference, and so getting comfortable moving up out of your lower steps is crucial.

-Of course the danger of this technique is that fifi hook is only held in place by tension, and a lack of concentration will see you fall - not good on hard aid, or your body (a big dasiy fall will hurt!).
+Of course, the danger of this technique is that fifi hook is only held in place by tension, and a lack of concentration will see you fall - not good on hard aid, or your body (a big daisy fall will hurt!).

-And so on hard/speed aid I use a system that has my fifi tied with a loop of cord, that is tied off with a small loop at the belay loop.
-Into this I clip a petzl spirit.
-Now I can use the above technique, or clip in with the karabiner.
-A 3rd option for more hight is to clip the karabiner into the fifi cord itself once pasted through the gear, giving an extra few inches.
+And so on hard/speed aid, I use a system that has my fifi tied with a loop of cord, that is tied off with a small loop at the belay loop.
+Into this, I clip a Petzl Spirit.
+Now I can use the above technique or clip-in with the karabiner.
+The 3rd option for more height is to clip the karabiner into the fifi cord itself once pasted through the gear, giving an extra few inches.